Twitchers' vocabulary: Terms

-Some species have nicknames, for example: "RB Flicker" for Red-breasted Flycatcher, "Gropper" for Grasshopper Warbler, "PG Tips" for Pallas's Grasshopper Warbler; in the US, these are generally reserved for common species ("TV" for Turkey Vulture or "butterbutt" for Yellow-rumped Warbler).
-Every bird found in the US has a formal four-letter banding code formed with the first letters of its name (for example, Carolina Chickadee is CACH), and these abbreviated species terms often find their way into American slang.
+Some species have nicknames, for example: "RB Flicker" for the red-breasted flycatcher, "Gropper" for the grasshopper warbler, "PG Tips" for Pallas's grasshopper warbler; in the US, these are generally reserved for common species ("TV" for the turkey vulture or "butterbutt" for the yellow-rumped warbler).
+Every bird found in the US has a formal four-letter banding code formed with the first letters of its name (for example, the Carolina chickadee is CACH, the white-throated sparrow is WTSP, and the black-and-white warbler is BAWW), and these abbreviated species terms often find their way into American slang.
 Twitchers (and birders in general) will also use a mixture of scientific and slang terms for feather tracts and so on.